 To set up your team: 1.
 Each team member registers to ride via our unique URL with exclusive entry fee discounts.
 2. A GoFundraise profile page will automatically be created for each person during the ride registration process.
 3. Select a member of our team to be the team captain.
 4. The Team Captain can create the team here on the GoFundraise platform.
 5. Once the team is created, members of the team can go here to join the team via GoFundraise.
 Now, it's time to start fundraising!

-Riders in the 110km or the 70km may choose to bypass Mt Coot-tha by turning left off of Birdwood Terrace onto Mt Coot-tha Road.
-This will be signed and marshalled and included in the ride briefing video and rider guide.
+Riders in the 110km may choose to bypass Mt Coot-tha by turning left off of Birdwood Terrace onto Mt Coot-tha Road.
+This will be signed and included in the ride briefing video and rider guide.
 Important Notes: 1.
-Riders who choose to bypass Mt Coot-tha will not gain the commensurate distance elsewhere on their ride; their overall ride shall as a result be shorter than the advertised 110km or 70km distance.
+Riders who choose to bypass Mt Coot-tha will not gain the commensurate distance elsewhere on their ride; their overall ride shall as a result be shorter than the advertised 110km distance.
 2. Riders who choose to bypass must give way to all riders who are coming off the descent on the approach to Legacy Way return.
 This will be signed and marshalled, and adequate lines of sight for both sets of riders prior to merge point will be created.
 3. Any rider in the 110km who chooses the bypass will continue to have their time recorded but will not be eligible for any age group placing and will not be eligible to qualify to the Gran Fondo Championships.
 4. There will be a timing loop at the base of the climb at Simpsons Road and a loop at the summit adjacent to Channel 2 Station; a rider must cross both these loops and complete the full 110km distance to be recognised in the above placings.
 5. Riders who are behind the advertised speed minimum or curfew time will be asked to use the bypass; the roads must open at the advertised time in accordance with the road closure permit.